uilianries/imgui/About-the-IMGUI-paradigm.md

 _"I’ve also seen lots of people getting into arguments about immediate-mode vs. retained-mode GUI APIs.
 I think this has something to do with how simple the IMGUI concept is, as it leads people to think they understand it, and then they proceed to get into heated arguments as if they actually know what they’re talking about.
 I rarely see this problem when I’m talking about anything even mildly complicated, like quaternions."_

-It has been privately researched before and after.
-Casey's work on formulating and popularizing research on this topic has been invaluable.
-I however believe that picking the word "immediate-mode" was a mistake which a decade later we are still paying for in term of misunderstanding what IMGUI are.
+Casey's work on formulating and popularizing research on this topic has been pivotal and invaluable.
+His video and the forums that followed helped people gather around the concept and talk about it.

+The concept has been privately researched before and after.
+[Thierry Excoffier's Zero Memory Widget](https://web.archive.org/web/20220516003813/https://perso.univ-lyon1.fr/thierry.excoffier/ZMW/) and his [research report](https://web.archive.org/web/20220516004122/https://perso.univ-lyon1.fr/thierry.excoffier/ZMW/rr_2003_03_11.pdf) in 2003 are also very notable although they didn't reach the game development sphere back then.

 ### Do we need a definition?

-_"I kind of wish there was more radical experimentation in this space"_ [tweet](https://twitter.com/pervognsen/status/1361241939593416705)
+_"I kind of wish there was more radical experimentation in this space"_ ([tweet](https://twitter.com/pervognsen/status/1361241939593416705))
+<BR>_"But, I need to store a variable therefore it isn't IMGUI anymore!!!"_ (many people)

 Nowadays I am starting to believe that the term has caused more harm than benefits, because it suggests there are two camps "IMGUI" vs "RMGUI".
 The reality is there is a continuum of possibilities over multiple unrelated axises.
 Many of them haven't been explored enough, as popular IMGUI libraries have been designed for certain needs and not others.
 Many of them are at reach as extension of existing popular frameworks.
 Some are likely to only ever exist as part of yet undeveloped IMGUI frameworks.